 Logitech's G604 is the best wireless mouse for clicking with the speed and efficiency needed to get through the toughest dungeon, beat the baddest boss, or out-skill the most talented sporting opponent.

 SteelSeries makes an impeccable gaming mouse with nearly zero lag, pinpoint accurate crosshair placement, and the lowest lift-off detection around.
-Its buttons and weight balance is highly customizable for even the pickiest gamer.
+Its buttons and weight balance are highly customizable for even the pickiest gamer.

-If you're looking for a basic mouse with no bells and whistles, and you don't want to pay a lot for it, Amazon makes a reliable, simple mouse with no frills in your choice of fun colors.
-It also costs less than a large pizza.
+If you're looking for a basic mouse with no bells and whistles, and you don't want to pay a lot for it, Seenda makes a reliable, simple mouse with no frills in your choice of fun colors.
+It also costs less than a pizza.